 In fact, the CDC tells us that 90% of all Americans don’t get the recommended amount of vegetables.

-Half of every plate of food we eat should be half filled with fruits and vegetables.
+Half of every plate of food we eat should be filled with fruits and vegetables.
 We should eat greens for breakfast, adding tomatoes and spinach and mushrooms and peppers to our eggs.
 Chips don’t belong on our lunch menu — we should replace them with crisp and crunchy veggies.
 Vegetables should be the star of our dinners, too, with lean protein complementing our creative plant-based dishes.

 That’s not what most of us do.